saxent/hpcnow-labs/04-workload-manager.md

 ### Default priority

-Slurm gives each job a priority, and works to free up appropriate resources for the highest-priority job.
+Slurm gives each job a priority and works to free up appropriate resources for the highest-priority job.
 At regular intervals, Slurm will recalculate the priorities of all jobs.
 The priority is based on different factors, each one with different weight:

 * *Fairshare*: your job will be given an initial score based on your share and your historical use of the cluster, with your recent use being given more weight.
 * *Partition priority*: the partitions priority is defined attending to the job length.
 So, the longer is the job, the less priority it will have.